UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 It turns out that that code: ``ac_list=[]`` is evaluated *when the function is defined* -- **not** when the function is called.

-So the name "ac_list" in the local scope of that function always refers to the same list.
+So the name ``ac_list`` in the local scope of that function always refers to the same list.
 So every time the function is called, more is added to that same list.

 The moral of the story here is:

     **Do not use mutable objects for default arguments!**

 It turns out that this early evaluation can be useful -- but for now, just remember not to use mutables as default arguments.

-By the way --this is how you *should* write that code:
+By the way -- this is how you *should* write that code:

 .. code-block:: ipython